ankitajaiwar/SkillSearch/README.md

 4. Once all libraries are installed and no squiggly lines in code, execute app.py for launching server. go to the localhost address as shown in console.

 5. To run unittests, run the test.py and test_ui.py.
 Then do clean.py for cleaning test data.

-_(Note) Make sure to run the test.py unittes before running test_ui.py as test_ui.py uses test entries of test.py_
+_(Note) Make sure to run the test.py unittest before running test_ui.py as test_ui.py uses test entries of test.py_

 ## Unit-test Run:
 * To run unit tests please refer above Run Instructions.
 * (Note) The deprecation warnings on running the test_ui.py can be ignored.
-__(Note) Make sure to run the test.py unittes before running test_ui.py as test_ui.py uses test entries of test.py__
+__(Note) Make sure to run the test.py unittest before running test_ui.py as test_ui.py uses test entries of test.py__